williamthorsen/git-recon/README.md

 Git Recon aliases provide a simple way to

-- list recent branches with tracking information
+- list recent branches with tracking information, and then
 - check out a branch by number
-- automatically set up tracking branches

 ## ⚡ Table of Contents